Oleksandr Tolokonnikov: Biography

-On October 29, 2025, Oleksandr Tolokonnikov participated in the thematic debate “The Role of Ukraine’s Regional Authorities in Facing War-Related Challenges” at the 49th Session of the Congress of Local and Regional Authorities of the Council of Europe.
+On 29 October 2025, Oleksandr Tolokonnikov participated in the thematic debate "The Role of Ukraine's Regional Authorities in Facing War-Related Challenges" at the 49th Session of the Congress of Local and Regional Authorities of the Council of Europe.

+On 18 May 2026, Oleksandr Tolokonnikov spoke at the international transport conference "Cross-border Connections in Northern Europe", held in Oslo (Norway) on the initiative of the Scandria Alliance and the Eastern Norway County Network.

+On 19 May 2026, in the city of Tønsberg (Norway), together with representatives of the Kherson Regional Military Administration, he held a security conference on crisis management and community resilience under martial law.

+During a working visit to London (United Kingdom) in May 2026, he spoke in the House of Commons of the UK Parliament during the public discussion "Kherson Today: Civilian Resilience in Wartime".

+He also took part in the panel discussion "The Humanitarian Effort in Ukraine", held at the Frontline Club.

+Oleksandr joined the public discussion "Governing Under Fire – How to Run a City at War", organized by Oaklin together with Medical Life Lines Ukraine.

 Since the beginning of the Russian invasion of Ukraine (from 2022), and the Russian occupation of Kherson Oblast it has been filming and documenting Russian crimes and military events.
 One of the permanent speakers of the Ukrainian telethon "United News".

 Oleksandr Tolokonnikov's photo exhibitions are exhibited in Ukraine and abroad.